StuartFarmer/metacell/README.md

 >25*,@
 ```

 I really liked this idea and wanted to make something similar.
 However, because recreating Befunge wasn't super interesting, I decided I wanted it to operate more like a pipeline.
-Because I play a lot of Factorio, I thought it would be pretty funny to make the funge feel like you were laying out machinery and pushing it down conveyor belts, etc.
+Because I play a lot of [Factorio](https://www.factorio.com/), I thought it would be pretty funny to make the funge feel like you were laying out machinery and pushing it down conveyor belts, etc.

 <p align="center">
   <img src="https://github.com/StuartFarmer/metacell/raw/master/media/factorio.png"/>
 </p>

-However, as I started coding, I found that it was pretty similar to cellular automata (such as Conway's Game of Life and Langston's Loops) and so I started to think of it in this way.
-Artificial life is super interesting to me as well, especially systems that can self-modify themselves and begin to solve problems / speciate without human intervention.
+However, as I started coding, I found that it was pretty similar to cellular automata (such as [Conway's Game of Life](https://youtu.be/C2vgICfQawE?t=1m55s) and [Langton's Loops](https://www.youtube.com/watch?v=2iDc4C6vbcc)) and so I started to think of it in this way.
+Artificial life is super interesting to me as well, especially systems that can self-modify themselves and begin to solve problems / speciate without human intervention. ([Check this out if that interests you](https://www.youtube.com/watch?v=RjweUYtpNq4))

 <p align="center">
   <img src="https://github.com/StuartFarmer/metacell/raw/master/media/life.gif"/>
 </p>

-Ergo, I started to combine the two ideas and survey a lot of the cellular automata out there using Golly.
+Ergo, I started to combine the two ideas and survey a lot of the cellular automata out there using [Golly](http://golly.sourceforge.net/).
 Similarly, I was writing up an instruction set that was somewhat similar to Befunge, but focused more on moving data around rather than a single cursor.
 I wrote up a spec of commands that looked something like this:

 ```
 > : push cell east